-The Assistant Director of Development, Planning & Leisure, the Planning Manager and the Principal Enforcement Officer will be responsible for implementing the plan and ensuring the guidelines in this document are followed by officers.

-The Principal Enforcement Officer, Enforcement Officers and Planning Officers, where appropriate, will be responsible for a pro-active approach to reporting suspected breaches of planning control, investigating suspected breaches of planning control, and monitoring large housing sites.

-The Assistant Director of Development, Planning & Leisure, the Planning Manager and the Principal Enforcement Officer will assist, where appropriate, with deciding what action should be taken when an investigation into a suspected breach of planning control has been completed, and the Council's solicitors will be consulted before any formal enforcement action is commenced.

-The Council's solicitors will also be consulted before any legal action is commenced and the Council's solicitors will assist with any legal proceedings including instructing a QC to represent the Council in any court proceedings.

-The Planning Manager and/or the Principal Enforcement Officer will normally be expected to prepare a statement of case and/or represent the Council at an informal hearing or public enquiry in the event of an appeal to the Planning Inspectorate where an enforcement notice has been served in particularly complex or high profile enforcement cases The Planning Manager and the Principal Enforcement Officer will assist the Enforcement Officer or Planning Officers, where appropriate, to prepare a statement of case in other more straightforward cases.

-The Council's Corporate Enforcement Officer Group will also have a role to play in planning enforcement if a case requires joint working across Council departments.
+- 6.1 The Joint Head of Planning, the Planning Manager and the Principal Enforcement Officer will be responsible for implementing the plan and ensuring the guidelines in this document are followed by officers. - The Principal Enforcement Officer, Enforcement Officers and Planning Officers, where appropriate, will be responsible for a pro-active approach to reporting suspected breaches of planning control, investigating suspected breaches of planning control, and monitoring large housing sites. - 6.3 The Joint Head of Planning, the Planning Manager and the Principal Enforcement Officer will assist, where appropriate, with deciding what action should be taken when an investigation into a suspected breach of planning control has been completed, and the Council's solicitors will be consulted before any formal enforcement action is commenced. - 6.4 The Council's solicitors will also be consulted before any legal action is commenced and the Council's solicitors will assist with any legal proceedings including instructing a QC to represent the Council in any court proceedings. - 6.5 The Planning Manager and/or the Principal Enforcement Officer will normally be expected to prepare a statement of cases and/or represent the Council at an informal hearing or public enquiry in the event of an appeal to the Planning Inspectorate where an enforcement notice has been served in particularly complex or high profile enforcement cases - The Planning Manager and the Principal Enforcement Officer will assist the Enforcement Officer or other Planning Officers to prepare a statement of case in other more straightforward cases. - 6.7 The Council's Corporate Enforcement Officer Group will also have a role to play in planning enforcement if a case requires joint working across Council departments.
 Unauthorised encampments will therefore always be referred to this Group before any decisions are made on how to progress these cases.

-How will District Councillors be involved?
+How will District Councilors be involved?

-Ward Councillors will normally be informed before officers take formal action in respects of any suspected breach of planning control in their local area where the case is sensitive or contentious.

-On a quarterly basis, District Councillors will also receive a list of suspected breaches of planning control that have been reported to the Council or that have been identified by officers over the last three months so they have the opportunity to discuss these cases or check progress with officers if necessary.
+- 6.8 Ward Councilors will normally be informed before officers take formal action in respects of any suspected breach of planning control in their local area where the case is sensitive or contentious. - On a quarterly basis, District Councilors will also receive a list of suspected breaches of planning control that have been reported to the Council or that have been identified by officers over the last three months so they have the opportunity to discuss these cases or check progress with officers if necessary.

 A half yearly report will also be produced, giving reference to performance standards associated with the varying case priority levels (see section 6.13).